DaveTron4/taskmate-ai/README.md

 ![GitHub OAuth](./feature%20gifs/github_oauth.gif)

-### ✅ Validate Data - Backend
-Add server-side checks to ensure all data received from the client (e.g., in forms) is correct, complete, and secure before processing.

-[gif goes here]

 ### ✅ Graceful Error Handling - Backend
 Implement a robust system on the server to catch, manage, and send clear, helpful error messages to the client instead of crashing.